chapelford-community-centre/chapelford-community-centre.github.io/_about/index.md

 The Directors of the company are:

+* Ms. Jane Shacklady
+* Mr. Paul Warburton
 * Mr. David Weaver
-* Ms. Delyth Ewen
-* Mr. Ankit Mittal
-* Mr. Summit Tuli
-* Ms. Jane Shacklady

 ## What is the Company for?